yukisan/template-sfdc2sfdc-account-broadcast/README.md

 The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest Salesforce updates/creations matching a filter criteria and executing the batch job.
 During the Process stage, each Salesforce account will be filtered depending on, if it has an existing matching account in the Salesforce Org B.
 The last step of the Process stage will group the accounts and create/update them in Salesforce Org B.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+Finally during the On Complete stage the Anypoint Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>